elgatosf/streamdeck-kit-ipad/Documentation/README.md

 ## Concept

 In contrast to the iconic Stream Deck application on Desktop, which serves as a centralized hub for users to configure their Stream Deck(s), the Stream Deck for iPad SDK is tailored for a seamless plug-and-play experience on iPadOS.
-Here, your application takes control when it comes to the foreground, dictating the appearance and functions of the Stream Deck's buttons, and for the Stream Deck +, managing its rotary knobs and touchscreen interactions.
+Here, your application takes control when it comes to the foreground, dictating the appearance and functions of the Stream Deck's buttons, and for the Stream Deck + and Stream Deck + XL, managing its rotary knobs and touchscreen interactions.

 Our Stream Deck for iPad SDK is designed for easy integration into your iPad app, ensuring a smooth development process.
 Detailed documentation, examples and support from the Elgato Mobile Apps development team are provided to facilitate a hassle-free implementation.